giovanni-iannaccone/subnethero/README.md

   -c | --cidr        the CIDR of the original network -s | --subs        number of subnetworks (followed by n devices for each network)

+  Optional:
-  -o | --output      copy the output into csv file (optional)
+  -o | --output      copy the output into csv file
+  -l | --lookup      find which subnet owns an ip

 Example: subnethero -v -c 24 -i 192.168.1.0 -s 3 64 5 15
 ```